dwyl/elixir-auth-github-demo/README.md

 end
 ```
 This code does 3 things:
-+ Create a one-time auth token based on the response `code` sent by Google
++ Create a one-time auth token based on the response `code` sent by GitHub
 after the person authenticates.
-+ Request the person's profile data from Google based on the `access_token`
++ Request the person's profile data from GitHub based on the `access_token`
 + Render a `:welcome` view displaying some profile data
-to confirm that login with Google was successful.
+to confirm that login with GitHub was successful.

 > Note: we are placing the `welcome.html.eex` template
 in the `template/page` directory to save having to create